 CATASTRO

-The cadastre, i.e. the public register containing information on real estate properties.
-It is a detailed inventory of all real estate in the country, whether urban, rural or special.
-It includes physical (surface area, location, boundaries), economic (cadastral value) and legal (owner, real rights) data on each property.
-It also serves as the basis for calculating certain taxes, such as IBI (Impuesto sobre Bienes Inmuebles, equivalent to property tax).
-Note that cadastral information is accessible to the public, making it an important tool for real estate transactions and urban planning.
+The land registry (cadastre) is a public record containing information on real estate properties.
+It is a detailed inventory of all real estate in the country, whether urban, rural, or special-purpose.
+It includes physical (area, location, boundaries), economic (cadastral value), and legal (owner, real rights) data on each property.
+It also serves as the basis for calculating certain taxes such as IBI (Impuesto sobre Bienes Inmuebles, equivalent to property tax).
+Note that the land registry information is publicly accessible, making it an important tool for real estate transactions and urban planning.

 CÉDULA DE HABITABILIDAD

-This is an administrative document certifying that a dwelling meets the minimum standards of habitability and safety required by law.
-It specifies the living area and number of rooms, and confirms that the property has basic facilities (water, electricity, drainage).
-Its period of validity varies from region to region, but generally extends from 10 to 15 years.
-Without this certificate, it is legally impossible to live in or rent a property.
-To obtain the certificate, you need to have your home inspected by a certified technician.
-When it expires, the certificate must be renewed, which may require the property to be brought up to standard.
+This is an administrative document certifying that a dwelling meets the minimum habitability and safety standards required by law.
+It specifies the living area, the number of rooms, and confirms that the dwelling has basic facilities (water, electricity, sanitation).
+Its validity period varies by region, generally extending from 10 to 15 years.
+Without this certificate, it is legally impossible to inhabit or rent the dwelling.
+To obtain it, the dwelling must be inspected by an approved technician.
+Upon expiration, the certificate must be renewed, which may require upgrades to the dwelling to meet current standards.

 CERTIFICACIÓN DE OBRA

-It's a document validated by a technician that describes the quantity and quality of work completed to date on a construction or renovation site.
-It provides an official record of work progress, and is often used as the basis for progress payments to contractors or builders.
+This is a document validated by a technician that describes the quantity and quality of work completed to date on a construction or renovation site.
+It allows for the official tracking of work progress and is often used as a basis for staggered payments to contractors or builders.

-It also provides the owner with a guarantee that the work will be carried out according to the agreed terms.
+Furthermore, it provides the owner with a guarantee that the work is being carried out according to the agreed terms.

 CERTIFICADO DE EFICIENCIA ENERGÉTICA (CEE)